Guided tours of Oslo City Hall

 Changes to your reservation must be made three (3) business days prior to the scheduled visit to receive a refund.
 If a cancellation is made less than three (3) business days before the scheduled visit, the full tour fee will be charged.
 If Oslo City Hall cancelled your registered tour and the program cannot be rescheduled, the tour fee will not be issued.

-Our guided tours
+Our private guided tours

 Oslo City Hall – highlights